uenum/linalg_solve/README.md

 There is a compiled executable for Windows in the bin/Release folder

-To build the program yourself use: make -f Makefile
+To build the program yourself use:<br />
+make -f Makefile

+To execute the program use:<br />
+linalg_solve input.txt